Zephrys/monica/README.md

 # monica
-:fork_and_knife: order food from the terminal
+:fork_and_knife: monica is a command line chef that brings you tasty food

 ## todo